Xiao97Wang/quantum_state_preparation/README.md

 ## Installation

-This only works in linux.
+This only works in linux Ubuntu-20.04.
 First, make sure gcc and gfortran is installed in linux.

 Then, create an env in conda, with python=3.9
 ```